Four Effective Ways to Nurture Leads Post Webinar

 #4 Measure and optimize your efforts

-Testing shows you what's working and what's not working in your nurturing process.
+Testing shows you what's working and what's not working in your leads nurturing process.

 For example, your email subject lines, email copy, and ad copy will play a critical role in determining your conversion rates.
 Make sure that you keep testing to see which tone and style work for a particular group of leads then your conversions will suffer.